Dvd-Znf/monero-api-cli/README.md

 $ python -m src.monero_api_cli
 ```
 ## Why make this from zero when python-monero module already exists?
-This is not meant as a replacement for python-monero module!
+1. This is not meant as a replacement for python-monero module!
 Instead, this is an independent cli application for interacting with monerod via its RPC API
 i.e. cli-app & no wallet RPC
-This is mostly meant for monero node operators who would like a nice, intuitive and easy way to interact with their daemon
+2. This is mostly meant for monero node operators who would like a nice, intuitive and easy way to interact with their daemon
 This is the reason I made this.
-python-monero last update to its source code was more than a year ago, even tho it could use some improvements, at least to its docs.
+3. python-monero last update to its source code was more than a year ago, even tho it could use some improvements, at least to its docs.
 This is activly developed.
-After first realse you may integrate monero-api-cli into whatever you want but thats not my problem/focus.
+After first release you may integrate monero-api-cli into whatever you want but thats not my problem/focus.
 ## Can't you ssh into your node then just use monerod?
 Some setups require the daemon to be non-interactive
 Also that sound super laaaameeeeeee